-Store at room temperature below 30 degrees C (86 degrees F).
-Protect from light and moisture.
-Keep container tightly closed.
-Throw away any unused medicine after the expiration date.
+Store at 25 degrees C (77 degrees F).
+Avoid exposure to extreme heat.
+Protect from light.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.